News Europe/H2020 at AMU

 CONVAT :In "Combating 2019-nCoV: Advanced Nanobiosensing platforms for POC global diagnostics and surveillance".
 In "Combating 2019-nCoV: Advanced Nanobiosensing platforms for POC global diagnostics and surveillance", Rémi Charrel and Bruno Coutard (UVE).

 - RiPCoN: "Rapidinteractionprofilingof2019-nCoVfornetwork-baseddeepdrug-repurposelearning", Collaborative research project of the "Health" Challenge, Christian Brun (TAGC) - Managed by INSERM

-The European Commission has also published a summary of projects supported since H2020 related to this epidemic.
-In particular, there are three projects carried out by the UVE team: The European Virus Archive - GLOBAL (EVA-GLOBAL) project coordinated by this laboratory and the two partnership projects PREPARE and ZAPI.
+The European Commission has also published a summary of the projects supported since H2020 related to this epidemic.
+In particular, there are three projects carried out by the UVE team: The European Virus Archive - GLOBAL (EVA-GLOBAL) project coordinated by this laboratory and the two projects in partnership with the CEREGE.
+PREPARE and ZAPI.

 AMU's participation in the H2020 projects continues to grow in this last year of the framework programme.

 Nearly 20 projects have been accepted in this last year of the framework programme, including three new projects coordinated by an AMU team: